Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/api-tokens.md

     A URL genérica do portal continuará a funcionar, mas será consideravelmente mais lenta do que a URL personalizada fornecida com o token.
 Se você esquecer a URL a qualquer momento, você poderá exibi-la indo até o ícone **?** no menu e selecionando **Sobre**.

 > [!NOTE]
-> Se você estiver usando Azure Active Directory Privileged Identity Management ativação de função, seu token de API só será eficaz quando a função for ativada.
-Para obter mais informações, consulte [Ativar minhas funções do Azure AD no PIM](https://docs.microsoft.com/azure/active-directory/privileged-identity-management/pim-how-to-activate-role).
+> If you are using Azure Active Directory Privileged Identity Management role activation, your API token will only be effective once the role is activated.
+For more information, see [Activate my Azure AD roles in PIM](https://docs.microsoft.com/azure/active-directory/privileged-identity-management/pim-how-to-activate-role).

 ## <a name="api-token-management"></a>Gerenciamento de token de API